Fort Bend District Court and County Court Plan

 INDIGENCY DETERMINATION STANDARDS

-1. A person is considered indigent if their net household income does not exceed 125% of the federal poverty guideline for Annual Household Income (adjusted by number of persons in the household) as established and revised annually by the United States Department of Health and Human Services and published in the Federal Register.
-Those Poverty Guidelines may change from year to year and shall be calculated by the Indigent Defense Office for each calendar year to be used during that calendar year.
+1. Generally.
+A person is considered indigent if their net household income does not exceed 130% of the federal poverty guideline for Annual Household Income (adjusted by number of persons in the household) as established and revised annually by the United States Department of Health and Human Services and published in the Federal Register.
+Those Poverty Guidelines may change from year to year and shall be calculated by Indigent Defense for each calendar year to be used during that calendar year.

-1. The Indigent Defense Office of Fort Bend County shall interview each arrestee prior to the magistrate hearing and shall provide to the magistrate the following information:
+1. Indigent Defense Role.
+Indigent Defense shall interview each Arrestee prior to the magistrate hearing and shall provide to the magistrate the following information:

-2. Arrestee’s expenses, including but not limited to, living expenses, child support and alimony obligations, child care, medical expenses and transportation expenses;
+3. Arrestee’s expenses, including but not limited to, living expenses, child support and alimony obligations, childcare, medical expenses and transportation expenses;

-1. Assets including, but notlimited to, cash, savings and checking accounts, stocks, bonds, certificates of deposit, equity in real estate, personal property, and trust accounts;
+4. Assets including, but not limited to, cash, savings and checking accounts, stocks, bonds, certificates of deposit, IRA’s, retirement accounts, equity in real estate, personal property, bitcoin and trust accounts;

-1. Information on whether or not the arrestee is conversant in English, and if not, the language spoken by the arrestee; and, whether or not the arrestee is deaf.
-The Indigetn Defense Office shall, upon learning that an arrestee is deaf or unable to communicate in English, arrange for a qualified interpreter to be present when the arrestee is taken before the magistrate; and
+5. Information on whether or not the Arrestee is fluent in English, and if not, the language spoken by the Arrestee; and, whether or not the Arrestee is deaf.
+Indigent Defense shall, upon learning that an Arrestee is deaf or unable to communicate in English, arrange for a qualified licensed interpreter to be present when the Arrestee is taken before the magistrate; and

 Minimum Attorney Qualifications